 “Guilt is the word you’re looking for Lana, and yes I still carry it with me as if it happened yesterday.
 She was, at that time, my everything, and as you know now, I killed her.”

-"That's not your fault!
-We all face blood lust at our turning.
-I decimated an entire Mayan village.
-They had it coming for trying to feed me to you, but still, I did it and could have kept going if you hadn't stopped me.
-I almost killed my entire family."
+“Her death was not your fault!
+Akari's blind rage and desire killed Kyomi, not you.
+Hell Jack, I decimated an entire Mayan village.
+They deserved their fate for trying to feed me to you, but still, I did it, and I might even have kept going if you hadn’t stopped me.
+I almost killed my entire family.”

-"To me, that initial blood lust is no excuse.
-I could have turned her or not have bitten her at all.
-I had already proven my point by the time I reached her.
-I didn't have to..."
+“To me, that initial blood lust was of no consequence.
+I could have let Kyomi live or possibly stopped Akari, had I even tried.
+I had already proven my point by the time I reached her.”

-"You say that now, looking back, but in the blood lust there are other forces working against us.
-You know as well as I do, that the craving to feed is undeniable.
-It's not your fault, and like me, there was vengeance involved.
-Rage and more rage is a dangerous mix."
+“You say that now, looking back, but in those moments, there were other forces working against you.
+You know as well as I do, that the craving to feed is undeniable, just as Akari's addiction to you and hatred of Kyomi were certain.
+It’s not your fault, and like me, there was vengeance involved.
+Rage and more rage are a dangerous mix.”

 “That scent in the air, it’s so oddly familiar now.”
 Lana cautiously mumbled, while stepping towards the open window.
 “It’s one of your earliest memories, I think from before your turning.
 I’m just trying to place the exact moment.”